2015 sees Pauline celebrate over forty-five years on

 of the Pauline Quirke Academies as her ultimate legacy.

 Pauline is represented by Steve Sheen at Quirky Media.
 Please contact firstname.lastname@example.org or call +44 (0)1494 445448

 Pauline discovered acting at the age of nine when a couple of after-school clubs were formed by the teachers.
 One was country dancing and the other was a drama club.
 Not fancying country dancing, Pauline joined the drama Club and has not stopped entertaining the nation since.

 From this start professional work followed almost by accident.
-In that very year, still aged nine, she was cast in her first professional role as a child arsonist in Dixon of Dock Green and it evolved from there.
-Since then Pauline has appeared in numerous TV programmes including her own chat show at the age of fifteen entitled Pauline’s People.
-Subsequent productions included The Further Adventures of Oliver Twist, the 1980's hospital series, Angels, and Shine on Harvey Moon.
+In that very year, still aged nine, she was cast in her first professional role as a child arsonist in ‘Dixon of Dock Green’ and it evolved from there.
+After this Pauline appeared in numerous TV programmes including her own chat show at the age of fifteen entitled ‘Pauline's People’ and ‘Pauline’s Quirke’s’.
+Subsequent productions included ‘The Further Adventures of Oliver Twist’, the 1980's hospital series, ‘Angels’, and Shine on Harvey Moon.

 Pauline has won the Royal Television Society Award for 'Best Comedy Newcomer', the coveted Fipa D'Or Biarritz Award at the Cannes Television Awards and a BAFTA nomination.

 Pauline is an honorary member of The National Society for the Prevention of Cruelty to Children, a patron of the Ian Rennie Hospice at Home, a supporter of Children with Leukaemia, Children in Crisis and Children's Hospice UK and has just launched her own Charity ‘PQA Trust’ to help deprived children get performing arts training for building confidence and learning skills for life.